Ahmed-fsociety/BOFT-Organizer/README.md

 # App Development Status
-Currently Working on the 1.0 Release
+Currently Working on the Beta 1.0 Release